Find the Leak · Fix the Weakness · Rebuild the Revenue

 The Patron Protocol

-For the Family-Office Head · Principal · Senior Advisor
+For the Family-Office Head · Principal · Senior Adviser

 The wealth is generational.
 The discipline that holds it must be too.